gyulanemeth/bluefox.email/docs/index.md

       content: https://bluefox.email/assets/docs-share.png
 ---

-# Welcome to the bluefox.email documentation
+# Welcome to the BlueFox Email documentation

-Welcome to the official documentation for **bluefox.email**!
-This guide is your go-to resource for understanding and using bluefox.email to manage all types of email communications for your marketing agency, from transactional emails, through automations via triggered emails to marketing campaigns.
+Welcome to the official documentation for **BlueFox Email**!
+This guide is your go-to resource for understanding and using BlueFox Email to manage all types of email communications for your marketing agency, from transactional emails, through automations via triggered emails to marketing campaigns.

-## What is Bluefox.email and How it Works
+## What is Bluefox Email and How it Works

-Bluefox.email makes it easy to handle all your email communications, from transactional emails and triggered notifications to marketing campaigns, in one place.
+BlueFox Email makes it easy to handle all your email communications, from transactional emails and triggered notifications to marketing campaigns, in one place.
 With our design systems, your emails will look great and function properly across all email clients, including challenging ones like Outlook.
-You can also rely on bluefox.email to manage your sending queues, ensuring your emails are sent smoothly and efficiently.
+You can also rely on BlueFox Email to manage your sending queues, ensuring your emails are sent smoothly and efficiently.

 ## Projects

-In bluefox.email, [projects](./projects/) enable you to manage transactional emails, triggered emails, and campaigns (such as newsletters and promotions) for each client your agency supports.
+In BlueFox Email, [projects](./projects/) enable you to manage transactional emails, triggered emails, and campaigns (such as newsletters and promotions) for each client your agency supports.
 Each project requires setting up a sending email address.
 Projects are linked to a design system and include features like a subscription preferences page and subscriber lists, helping you organize and customize your email strategies effectively.

 ## Transactional vs. Triggered vs. Campaign Emails